MrAlekDk/sse-example/README.md

     3.a The endpoint for the Post req should be: localhost:3000/fact 3.b The content of the body should be json, and be of format: {"info": "Write some random fact here"}
-4. After sending the Post request, the browser will now update the content, displaying the fact that was posted
+4. After sending the Post request, the browser will now update the content, displaying the fact that was posted 4.a Another way to see the SSE in action, is by making two clients go to the /events endpoint and then make a get request from the endpoint /stauts.
+        It will show the current number of clients at the /events endpoint